 Research is critical to finding solutions to these global challenges, yet over time an institutionalised separation has grown between academia and the "real world": career paths tend not to overlap between the two worlds, deep specialisms tend not to allow easy integration with different knowledge domains, and there are important ethical factors that need to be considered, particularly when there is commercial or other benefit. |

-We also help public and private sector organisations to maximise health and sustainability in their development proposals and corporate operations, and locally we undertake impact assessments for large-scale urban development projects.
+We have also helped public and private sector organisations to maximise health and sustainability in their development proposals and corporate operations, and locally we undertake impact assessments for large-scale urban development projects.
 LEARN MORE |

-How we add value
+How we contribute

 |